Bandhavgarh Tiger Reserve

 - Magadhi Zone

 - Khitauli Zone

-There are five zones in the buffer which have been opened for tourism Year 2014 onward.
+There are five zones in the buffer which have been opened for the tourism Year 2014 onward.

-Since October 2016 the premium zone status has been abolished hence all zones being equal the fee applicable is the same.
-You can book tiger safaris at MP Online Website or request your hotel to do it for you.
+Since October 2016 the premium zone status has been abolished hence all zones are equal the fee applicable is the same.
+You can book tiger safaris at the MP Online Website or request your hotel to do it for you.

-The opening of buffer zone for tourism will increase the number of vehicles that will be able to go for tiger safari hence the number of tourists will increase.
+The opening of the buffer zone for tourism will increase the number of vehicles that will be able to go on tiger safari hence the number of tourists will increase.

-The option to book tiger safari permits is on the MPONLINE Website.
+The option to book tiger safari permits is on the MP ONLINE Website.
 Current bookings are also available at the respective gates.
-There can be a long waiting list hence it is better to book online before your arrival to the park.
+There can be a long waiting list hence it is better to book online before your arrival at the park.

-Note* Evening safari on Wednesdays are closed throughout the season.
+Note* Evening safari on Wednesdays is closed throughout the season.